Soptik1290/bandits-csv-mapper/README.md

 If this were a production app, I would add:

+- **Dynamic Header Detection:** The assignment mentions headers might not necessarily be at the top.
+In a production environment, I would implement a heuristic scanner to semantically detect the header row before parsing.
+Currently, the app assumes standard CSV formatting.
-- **Batch Processing:** For enrichment of thousands of rows, I would implement a queue system (e.g., BullMQ) to process data in chunks.
+- **Batch Processing:** For enrichment of thousands of rows, I would implement a queue system (e.g., BullMQ).
 - **User Feedback Loop:** Allow users to manually correct the AI's suggested mapping before applying it.
-- **Validation:** stricter Zod schemas for output validation.